Recipe Idea Shop

 Ingredients

-I always use dry roasted peanuts with salt because the salt adds an additional tasty element to the mix.
-And I switch up using creamy peanut butter and chunky peanut butter.
+I always use dry roasted salted peanuts because the salt adds an extra tasty element to the mix.
+I also like to switch between creamy and chunky peanut butter.

 how to make haystacks